apereo/cas/developer/Build-Process.md

 CAS will be available at `https://mymachine.domain.edu:8443/cas`

 ### Remote Debugging

-The Jetty instance is pre-configured to listen to debugger requests on port `5000`.
+The Tomcat instance is pre-configured to listen to debugger requests on port `5000`.
 Create a remote debugger configuration in your IDE that connects to this port and you will be able to step into the code.

 ### Dependency Updates

 CAS integrates with [VersionEye](https://www.versioneye.com/user/projects/5677b4a5107997002d00131b) to report back the version of dependencies used and those that may be outdated.

 In order to get a full report on dependencies, adjust the following: